-Ever desired to taste beef or pork in India but couldn’t due to the stringent rules about meats?!
-Well, you can have it at the venue for the festival, Kisama Heritage Village without being judged.
+Ever desired to taste beef or pork in India but couldn’t due to the stringent rules about these meats?!
+Well, you can have it at the venue for the Hornbill festival, Kisama Heritage Village without being judged.
 It can actually be called a meat/food festival as various booths offer the same meat, seasoning, and sides but the taste is completely different at each.
 The actual secret is in the way they cook the meat and whether they add the seasoning and spices before or after.
 All of the preparations come with a side of boiled rice and bamboo shoot.
 In fact, bamboo shoot is the most common seasoning used in many North Eastern states.
-Locally brewed rice beer and a portion of pork stew to chase it down seem like a great combo!
+Locally brewed rice beer called Zutho and a portion of pork stew to chase it down seem like a great combo!
 I would recommend it to everyone.
 Every foodie will certainly have a blast at the Hornbill Festival.

-Tribal heritages and cultures come to life.
+2. Tribal heritages and cultures come to life.

 Nagaland is the home to 16 officially recognized tribes; a number significantly higher than anywhere in the country.
 But what astonishes me, even more, is that each tribe has its own way of life.
 A large similarity surely exists but their core values, lifestyles, customs, and traditions are different and quite cautiously hidden from the rest of the world.
 Untainted by the filth that is filling the world, these tribes meet during the annual Hornbill Festival and proudly display their cultures through various performances.
 Watching them fill the arena with colors of their traditions will definitely leave you searching for words to describe that experience.